sourojyotibiswas/lets-learn-git/README.md

 git push -f origin branch-name
 ```

-# Code Reviews

 ## Understanding the Code Review Workflow

-### Introduction

-This document explores the code review process, which is essential for improving code quality and collaboration in software development.

-### The Code Review Process

 #### Requesting a Code Review

-1. After completing a set of code changes, developers typically ask a reviewer to evaluate their work.
+- After completing a set of code changes, developers typically ask a reviewer to evaluate their work.

 #### Reviewer's Feedback

-1. Reviewers examine the code and provide feedback.
+-  Reviewers examine the code and provide feedback.
     - This feedback can include suggestions for improvement and identifying issues.

 #### Addressing Review Comments

-1. Developers address review comments, making necessary changes.
+- Developers address review comments, making necessary changes.
     - This may involve fixing typos, adding missing tests, or implementing suggested improvements.

 #### Marking Comments as Resolved

-1. After addressing a comment, it can be marked as resolved to indicate that it has been addressed.
+- After addressing a comment, it can be marked as resolved to indicate that it has been addressed.

 #### Seeking Clarification

-1. Developers can seek clarification from reviewers by replying to comments if they are unsure about a particular issue or suggestion.
+- Developers can seek clarification from reviewers by replying to comments if they are unsure about a particular issue or suggestion.
     - Comments that need further discussion are not marked as resolved.

 #### Approval and Merging

-1. Once all comments have been resolved, and the reviewer is satisfied, they approve the changes.
+- Once all comments have been resolved, and the reviewer is satisfied, they approve the changes.
-2. The approved changes can then be merged into the codebase.
+- The approved changes can then be merged into the codebase.

-### Understanding Review Comments
+## Understanding Review Comments

-#### Types of Comments
+### Types of Comments

-1. Reviewers may provide a range of comments, including:
+- Reviewers may provide a range of comments, including:
     - Critical issues that require significant fixes.
     - Minor suggestions for code improvement, often labeled as "Nits."

 #### Improving Code Clarity

-1. It's essential to use feedback as an opportunity to enhance code clarity.
+- It's essential to use feedback as an opportunity to enhance code clarity.
     - This can involve improving variable names or breaking down complex code into smaller functions.
     - Adding comments and documentation to explain the "how" and "why" of code.

 #### Style Guide Adherence

-1. Code reviews often include comments about coding style.
+- Code reviews often include comments about coding style.
-2. Referring to a project-specific style guide, such as PEP8 for Python, can help streamline discussions about code style.
+- Referring to a project-specific style guide, such as PEP8 for Python, can help streamline discussions about code style.

-### Code Review Tools
+## Code Review Tools

-#### Approval Workflow
+### Approval Workflow

-1. Different code review tools may have varying approval workflows.
+- Different code review tools may have varying approval workflows.
    - Some require approval from project maintainers, while others need a few "+1s" from contributors.

 #### Ensuring Quality

-1. The goal is to ensure that code changes have been reviewed by individuals familiar with the project, ensuring its readiness for submission.
+- The goal is to ensure that code changes have been reviewed by individuals familiar with the project, ensuring its readiness for submission.

 ### The Value of Code Reviews

 #### Benefits

-1. Code reviews benefit projects of all sizes and complexities.
+- Code reviews benefit projects of all sizes and complexities.
    - They facilitate team agreement on coding standards and approaches.
    - They provide a second set of eyes to identify issues and improvements.